xz0127/tp/docs/UserGuide.md

 Format: `remark PATIENT_INDEX [r/REMARK]`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-We implemented our Remarks feature with the hopes of empowering you with the ability to add extra information to a patient's bio data!
+We implemented our remarks feature to empower you with the ability to add extra information to a patient's bio data!
-So don't be shy and feel free to add anything under the sun that you feel apt for the patient.
+So don't be shy and feel free to add anything under the sun that is applicable for the patient.
 </div>

-* Creates and **adds a remark** for the patient at the specified `PATIENT_INDEX`.
-The index here refers to the index number shown on the left side of the displayed patient list.
+* **Adds a remark** for the patient at the specified `PATIENT_INDEX`.
+* `PATIENT_INDEX` here refers to the number shown on the left side of the displayed patient book.
 * Please note that the index used **must be a positive integer** 1, 2, 3, …​
-* A remark serves as an **optional field** for adding extra info to a patient's bio data and can be left blank if it is not applicable.
+* A remark is an **optional field** and can be left blank if it is not applicable.
 * A patient will have `NIL` displayed as his/her remark status if it was left empty.
-* To **override** a remark, simply use the remark/edit command as you would when creating the remark for the patient for the first time with the new remark content.
+* To **override** a remark, simply use the remark command as described above.
+ Alternatively, you can also use the edit command as you would for an existing patient with the new remark content if you wish to change multiple fields (eg. Phone number) at the same time.
-* If you wish to **delete** the remark for a patient at a specific `PATIENT_INDEX`, simply enter either of the following commands:
+* If you wish to **delete** a patient's remark, simply use either of the following commands:
     * `remark PATIENT_INDEX`
     * `remark PATIENT_INDEX r/`